BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 Heavy armour and Noldorin daggers.

-Noldorin Daggers — These are Elven-made daggers and Erestor may use these as Throwing weapons.
+Noldorin Daggers â€” These are Elven-made daggers and Erestor may use these as Throwing weapons.
 He may re-roll failed To Wound rolls when throwing his daggers or when making Strikes with them.

 **HEROIC ACTIONS**